x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mfr-auto-forwarded-messages-report.md

 ## Insights

-Two insights are generated based on the report data: **New domains being forwarded email** and **New users forwarding email**.
+Two insights are generated based on the report data: [New domains being forwarded email](../mail-flow-insights/mfi-new-domains-being-forwarded-email-insight.md) and [New users forwarding email](../mail-flow-insights/mfi-new-users-forwarding-email-insight.md).
 Each insight provides a summary of the number of new forwarders or domains with a link back to this report.

 ## See also